maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 Now, the R project still uses Subversion and has mailing lists...

-Also, it was nice to think of some things GitHub has, like discussions board, in general terms.
+Beside, it was nice to think of some things GitHub has, like discussions board, in general terms.

 ## The Pompei projects :volcano: